-Supermarkets’ websites will tell you if they have slots available for general online shopping.
-If they reserve these for sick or vulnerable people, you should go to the supermarket instead of shopping online.
+Supermarket websites will tell you if they have slots available for general online shopping.
+If they reserve these for sick or at-risk people, we recommend going to the supermarket instead of shopping online.

-It is okay for friends, family, whānau or delivery drivers to drop off goods and groceries.
-They should follow the advice that applies to the Alert Level we’re in.
+It’s okay for friends, family, whānau or delivery drivers to drop off goods and groceries.
+We recommend following the advice that applies to the Alert Level you're in.

 What to do if you suspect price gouging

 Businesses are free to set their own prices, but businesses should be transparent about their prices and any increases during this time.